pingidentity/pingdirectory-go-client/configurationapi/docs/AddLdapMappedScimHttpServletExtensionRequest.md

 ### NewAddLdapMappedScimHttpServletExtensionRequest

-`func NewAddLdapMappedScimHttpServletExtensionRequest(extensionName string, schemas []EnumldapMappedScimHttpServletExtensionSchemaUrn, baseContextPath string, temporaryDirectory string, temporaryDirectoryPermissions string, debugLevel EnumhttpServletExtensionDebugLevelProp, debugType []EnumhttpServletExtensionDebugTypeProp, includeStackTrace bool, ) *AddLdapMappedScimHttpServletExtensionRequest`
+`func NewAddLdapMappedScimHttpServletExtensionRequest(extensionName string, schemas []EnumldapMappedScimHttpServletExtensionSchemaUrn, ) *AddLdapMappedScimHttpServletExtensionRequest`

 NewAddLdapMappedScimHttpServletExtensionRequest instantiates a new AddLdapMappedScimHttpServletExtensionRequest object This constructor will assign default values to properties that have it defined,